-Today, direct composites restorations in posterior teeth are a crucial part of the standard therapy spectrum in modern restorative dentistry.
-The performance of this treatment method in the masticatory load-bearing posterior region has been conclusively proven in many clinical studies, even for extensive composite restorations with cuspal coverage.
-These restorations are usually carried out in an elaborate incremental layering technique.
-Aside from the possibilities that highly esthetic composites offer in the application of polychromatic multiple-layer techniques, there is also a great market demand for the most simple and quick and therefore economical to place bulk-fill composite materials for posterior teeth.
+Today, direct composites restorations in posterior teeth are a very successful part of the therapy spectrum in state-of-the-art restorative dentistry.
+The positive performance of this treatment method in the masticatory load-bearing posterior region has been documented in numerous clinical studies.
+These restorations are usually placed in an elaborate incremental layering technique.
+However, there is a great market demand for the most simple and quick and therefore economical to place bulk-fill composite materials for posterior teeth.
 A new development in this class of materials is a bulk-fill composite with thermally controlled viscosity behavior.